Estacada Farmers Market – Rules

-- Vendors must check in with the Market Manager before unloading/setting up if they do not have an assigned space.
+- Vendors must check with Market Manager before unloading/setting up if they do not have an assigned space.

 - A vendor will have the right to the space used the week prior, thus “reserving” their space.
-A vendor will forfeit this privilege if: 1) they are not present at the market for 2 consecutive market days; 2) are not present at the market by 9:00 a.m.
-3) if they failed to show/notify committee of absence within at least 24 hours the week prior *Committee reserves the right to move vendors if it will benefit the market as a whole.*
+A vendor will forfeit this privilege if: 1) they are not present at the market for 2 consecutive market days; 2) are not present at the market by 10:15 a.m.
+Market manager reserves the right to move vendors if it will benefit the market as a whole.

-- Spaces are 10’x10’ Expansion of booth size is allowed as space and conditions permit; check with the Market Manager.
+- Booth Spaces are 10’x10’ Expansion of booth size is allowed as space and conditions permit; check with the Market Manager.
 Table Spaces easily will hold a 6ft table, a table is NOT provided by the market.

 - Vendors are responsible for maintaining their space in a safe and clean manner.
 Displays should be arranged to minimize trip and fall hazards with attention to public safety.